LukaHarambasic/bookmark-divider/README.md

 # bookmark-divider

-Just a tool to separate bookmarks.
-It works perfectly with light and dark themes due to its almost binary nature.
+A browser independent bookmark separator.
+It works perfectly with light and dark themes due to its binary nature.

 You can clone this complex repository or just use the [hosted version on netlify](https://bookmark-divider.netlify.com/).